kubermatic/docs/content/kubermatic/master/installation/install_kubermatic/_index.en.md

     issuerCookieKey: <a-random-key>
     serviceAccountKey: <another-random-key>

-    # this need to match the one in the values.yaml file.
+    # this needs to match the one in the values.yaml file.
     imagePullSecret: |
       {
         "auths": {